 AI National Policies – I

 National policy development on new digital technologies has become a staple since the emergence of the Internet in the early 1990s.
-It has certainly not been limited to most advanced countries.
+It has certainly not been limited to the most advanced countries.
 Nations in the Global South have also climbed the same steep and now long policy slopes, albeit rarely being leaders in emerging areas.
 Catching up, peppered with the pipe dream of leap-frogging primer movers, is usually their most daring ambition.

-In the beginning, the so-called “digital divide” easily vanquished the global policy territory.
+The so-called “digital divide” initially easily vanquished the global policy territory.
 As a result, telecommunications infrastructure, alongside skills development, became undisputable and unavoidable targets, incarnated on loud calls for privatization of the telecommunications sector in developing nations -or else – with stern support from the IFIs.
 However, linking such a divide to the glaring and persistent socioeconomic divides in most developing countries was conveniently ignored or placed on a different, unrelated dimension.
 Then, e-commerce/e-business and e-government popped up, sending emerging countries into yet another set of policy adventures that perhaps did not quite sync up with critical local priorities.
 Not that anyone really cared.
-Next came the almost unexpected mobile “revolution” that heavily disrupted the telecom sector – thus ending the primacy of incumbents and calls for even more liberalization – while massifying access to new technology in almost historical record time.
+Next came the almost unexpected mobile “revolution” that heavily disrupted the telecom sector — thus ending the primacy of incumbents and calls for even more liberalization — while massifying access to new technology in almost historical record time.
 Open Data, Open Government and Social Media soon followed, adding another layer to an already crowded policy field.

 While many countries in the Global South have been able to design and complete most of these digital policies, the devil is in the implementation.
 More often than not, policy documents remain just that: documents.
 In most cases, implementation is haphazard and ad doc, thus yielding no results and coming empty-handed when checking for impact on the ground.
 Support for policy development has been available from various actors, from international organizations to international experts.
 Unfortunately, implementation support is a totally different animal, more resembling a skunk that scares away most who want to avoid its not-so-sweet spray at all costs.

 AI’s technology-centered perspective receives constant endorsement from mainstream and social media, thus legitimizing its fetishistic character.
 It is challenging to find an escape route here.
 Even when discussing ethical and other seemingly social and political issues, they are operational only within the AI technological perspective.
 On the other hand, academia’s views are much more diverse, as expected, but its voice in the new, very noisy and crowded public sphere (now privatized!) finds almost no echo.
-Disinformation and misinformation make the chore more complex by empowering voices that unexpectedly gain enormous credibility.
+Disinformation and misinformation further complicate the chore by empowering voices that unexpectedly gain enormous credibility.

 Cheers, Raúl